adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                 title: Hugo tutorials
                 link: https://cloudcannon.com/tutorials/
                 description: >-
-                  Check out our collection of Hugo tutorials.
-Learn the basics with out beginners tutorial series, or dive into topics like SEO best practices, remote data files, and working with Bootstrap.
+                  Check out our collection of Hugo tutorials to learn the basics or dive into more advanced topics.
               - image:
                 icon:
                   active: true